Top 10 films shot in Rio de Janeiro

 The Man from Rio

-In pursuit of his fiancée’s kidnappers, Adrien Dufourquet (Jean-Paul Belmondo) travels to Rio de Janeiro.
+In pursuit of his fiancée’s kidnappers, Adrien Dufourquet (Jean-Paul Belmondo) goes to Rio de Janeiro.
 The hotel in which Agnès Villermosa (Françoise Dorléac) is held captive is the Arena Hotel, where Jean-Paul Belmondo performs a waterfall scene hanging from the cornice of the building.
 Mem de Sa Avenue also appears in the film.
-Oscar 1965 for Best Original Screenplay, some of the film’s ideas were taken up by Steven Spielberg for Indiana Jones, Luc Besson for The Fifth Element and OSS 117: Rio no longer responds.
+Oscar 1965 for Best Original Screenplay, some of the film’s ideas were taken up by Steven Spielberg for Indiana Jones, Luc Besson for The Fifth Element and OSS 117: Lost in Rio.
 However, this cinema classic was largely inspired by the multiple adventures of Tintin.
-To name but one, the sequence in which the hero is suspended on a wire above the crocodiles and then delivered by a piroguier is taken from the album Tintin au Congo.
+To name but one, the sequence in which the hero is suspended on a wire above the crocodiles and then delivered by a piroguier is taken from the album Tintin in the Congo.

 The special unit of the Expendables travels the world and goes to Rio de Janeiro, among other places, to shoot certain scenes.
 In the film, on the other hand, there is no mention of it.
 The Brazilian landscapes are therefore scenery for other countries, but are easily recognizable on screen.